-For example, when I do an art activity or sensory activity for a small group I do random or peer selected groupings.
+For example, when I do an art activity or sensory activity for a small group, I do random or peer-selected groupings.

-If I am doing a math small group I will group students by ability so I can differentiate the activity for each group.
+If I am doing a math small group, I will group students by ability so I can differentiate the activity for each group.

 Small Group Examples

 Here is a handwriting (ability) small group.
 Yes, you can do handwriting without worksheets!
-I pulled four friends at a time during centers to practice writing the letters in their name.
+I pulled four friends at a time during centers to practice writing the letters in their names.
 They picked a magnet letter that was in their name, identified the letter, and wrote the letter on the baggie.

 Hair gel sensory bags – clear hair gel from the dollar store, glitter, and a FEW drops of liquid watercolor in a thick quart baggie with the top duck taped closed.

-This is a Letter small group we did and I pulled students by ability during center time.
-My lower level friends matched the letters and I only used the letters where the uppercase looked similar to the lowercase.
-My middle level friends matched all the letters.
-My higher level friends matched the letter and sound cards and we only used about half of the puzzles.
+This is a Letter small group we did, and I pulled students by ability during center time.
+My lower-level friends matched the letters, and I only used the letters where the uppercase looked similar to the lowercase.
+My middle-level friends matched all the letters.
+My higher-level friends matched the letter and sound cards, and we only used about half of the puzzles.
 You can find this game in Insect Math and Literacy Centers.

 I love this cute ladybug math craft!
-I almost ALWAYS pull students a few at a time during centers by ability for this one.
+I almost ALWAYS pull students a few at a time during centers by their ability for this one.
 There are just so many directions and so much cutting involved ( I have students always cut as many of the pieces as they can then I do the rest).
 You can find this game in Insect Math and Literacy Centers too.